its-maneeshk/LocalCart/README.md

 # LocalCart - A hub for local and online vendors.
+(IDEA ONLY)

 **Overview**
 LocalCart is a full-stack web application that enables multiple vendors to list their products, customers to browse and purchase items, and a superadmin to manage the platform.
 The system includes location-based filtering to help users find nearby shops.